-2.3.
-The Model and Notations
+2.3 The Model and Notations

 In our model, we address this novel SLA approach and provide policies and algorithms for automated resource provisioning and admission control.
-However, to support such provisioning, we first start by allocating a certain percentage of resources at each node (edge and interior) to accommodate quantitative traffic.
-At the edge, this quantitative portion is further logically divided between dedicated VPN tunnels (i.e., require 1 Mbps or 2 Mbps explicitly) and those connections that wish to have rates defined by a range (i.e., 0.5-1 Mbps or 1-2 Mbps etc.).
-This top level bandwidth apportionment is shown in Fig. 4.
+However, to support such provisioning we first start by allocating a certain percentage of resources at each node (edge and interior) to accommodate quantitative traffic.
+At the edge, this quantitative portion is further logically divided between dedicated VPN tunnels (i.e. require 1Mbps or 2 Mbps explicitly) and those connections that wish to have rates defined by a range (i.e. 0.5-1 Mbps or 1-2 Mbps, etc.).
+Figure 4 shows this top level bandwidth apportionment.
 The notations are: